Clean Water and Sanitation

 Research shows that our programs have a lasting impact.

-A 2011 study on Adopt a Village by Mission Measurement assessed the program on three levels: overall effectiveness, sustainability and cost-effectiveness.
-The study has found that projects implemented through Adopt a Village have met all three objectives, and Free The Children continues to strive to make its programs effective, sustainable and cost-effective.
+A 2011 study on Adopt a Village by Mission Measurement assessed the programme on three levels: overall effectiveness, sustainability and cost-effectiveness.
+The study has found that projects implemented through Adopt a Village have met all three objectives, and Free The Children continues to strive to make its programmes effective, sustainable and cost-effective.

 Since the creation of the clean water and sanitation pillar, Free The Children reports:

 |1,000,000||people provided with improved access to clean water, health care and sanitation.|